 \subsection{Manual Schedules Outside the Search Space}

 The manual schedules outperform our autoscheduler in several instances.
-For both the \emph{conv layer} and \emph{IIR blur}, the expert schedules split and unroll the reduction loops.
-In \emph{BGU} and histogram equalization the manual schedules use atomic floating point adds to memory to expose more data parallelism.
-In the \emph{conv layer}, the \emph{IIR blur}, the \emph{learned demosaic}, and \emph{matrix multiply}, the manual schedule uses warp-shuffle instructions to share data between the threads in a warp without requiring a full barrier across the entire thread block.
+For all of \emph{conv layer}, \emph{IIR blur}, and \emph{depthwise separable conv}, the expert schedules split and unroll the reduction loops.
+In \emph{BGU} and \emph{histogram equalize} the manual schedules use atomic floating point adds to memory to expose more data parallelism.
+In \emph{conv layer}, \emph{IIR blur}, \emph{learned demosaic}, and \emph{matrix multiply}, the manual schedule uses warp-shuffle instructions to share data between the threads in a warp without requiring a full barrier across the entire thread block.
 These transformations can have significant performance advantages but are not currently in the search space of our autoscheduler.
-Other common patterns in the manual schedules not exploited by our autoscheduler are SIMD vectorization of load instructions to reduce the total number of memory transactions, and pre-staging of stencil inputs into shared memory to reduce the total number of loads to device memory.
+Other common patterns in the manual schedules not exploited by our autoscheduler are SIMD vectorization of load instructions to reduce the total number of memory transactions, and pre-staging of stencil inputs into shared memory and/or registers to reduce the total number of loads to device memory.

-Despite operating without all of these features, the autoscheduler was able to beat the manual schedules the majority of the time, and has geomean performance on par with our best efforts at manual schedules.
+Despite operating without all of these features, the autoscheduler was able to beat the manual schedules the majority of the time, and has geomean performance on par with a human expert making their best effort to beat our results.
+In some cases, e.g. for \emph{depthwise separable conv}, the expert spent days of focused effort re-optimizing the manual schedule after the autoscheduler's results were finalized.
 The large gains come in the most complex, heterogeneous applications, which are intractably difficult for humans to schedule.